openinsight-proj/openinsight-helm-charts/README.md

 ### OpenTelemetry Demo

-The chart can be used to install OpenInsight Demo in a Kubernetes cluster.
+The chart can be used to install OpenTelemetry Demo in a Kubernetes cluster.
 More detailed documentation can be found in [OpenTelemetry Demo chart directory](./charts/opentelemetry-demo/README.md).

+### OpenTelemetry Demo Lite

+The chart can be used to install OpenTelemetry Demo in a Kubernetes cluster.
+More detailed documentation can be found in [OpenTelemetry Demo chart directory](./charts/opentelemetry-demo-lite/README.md).